Do you eat seafood? If you do, are you aware of the impact of commercial fishing on our oceans?

 Sturgeon (black caviar)

-Ways to keep eating fish but to be give stocks a fighting chance to recover
+Ways to keep eating fish but to give stocks a fighting chance to recover:

 - Don’t be afraid when at a restaurant to ask where the fish is from and what fish it is – you should always know the source and the species and make sure you are not eating an endangered species.

-- Take a look at this list of supermarkets to see which ones sell endangered fish – and don’t buy your fish there.
+- For UK readers, take a look at this list of supermarkets to see which ones sell endangered fish – and don’t buy your fish there.